 - Humour in content marketing helps to make a piece of writing more existing.
 Of course, people come to your blog for information.
 But it doesn’t mean that you should bore them to death.
 Any info will be much more appreciated if it is entertaining.
 No matter how serious is the subject; even Stephen Hawking put a couple of jokes in his books.
 So you don’t have to run a humor blog to be funny.

 Now you probably have a question like “if it is such a winning strategy, why doesn’t everyone use it?”
-To put it straight – it is not a simple as it seems.
+To put it straight – it is not as simple as it seems.

 Risks of Incorporating Humorous Strategy in Business

 Humor in marketing or content creation can make or break the deal.
-The good joke can make you a king of the day, but the bad one can bring down reputation massively.
+A good joke can make you a king of the day, but the bad one can bring down your reputation massively.
 So for many producers, it’s not worth risking.

 It is also not a one-time solution.
 The joke should be aligned with the brand and its image.
 It also needs to be continuous.
 You cannot put up one funny ad and forget about it.
 It works best as a permanent strategy.

 Another reason is that business humor isn’t natural for any writer.
-If you strongly believe that good humor is not about you, think of outsourcing a blog writing to experts.
+If you strongly believe that good humor is not about you, think of outsourcing blog writing to experts.

 Good to know, jokes do not look as good on paper as they do perform live.
 Sometimes it looks as if you are trying too hard.
 Well, the good thing is, when you are writing jokes for a blog, you’ll never hear silence in the audience.
 You will not find out whether the audience liked the joke or not.
 Unless your comment section is open.